bookofproofs/bookofproofs.github.io/_sources/history/19th-century/orr.md

 9. Helped prove the Jordan Curve theorem which is a statement about the properties of a simple closed curve.
 10.Broadened the range of what mathematics could do by opening up ways to think about more abstract problems.

-Born 2 May1866, Ballystockhart, Comber, County Down, Ireland.
+Born 2 May 1866, Ballystockhart, Comber, County Down, Ireland.
 Died 14 August 1934, Douglas, Isle of Man.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Orr/)